MCP Server

 Validates a workflow YAML string and returns structured errors.
 The yaml field

-must contain the full workflow definition as a string.
+must contain the full workflow definition as a string, not a file path.

-Errors include a stage field that identifies where in the validation pipeline
+Each error includes a stage field that identifies where in the validation

 | Stage | Meaning |